Bachelor of Data Science (Honours)

 Overview

 This minor focusses on developing discipline knowledge and industry-relevant practices in marketing.
 There is a strong focus on industry-relevant insights, the latest marketing practices, future market trends and strategy development in an ever-changing business landscape.
-The knowledge and skills developed within the marketing minor are complementary to anyone looking to better understand drivers to successful business outcomes, irrespective of which sector a business may sit within.
+The knowledge and skills developed within the marketing minor are complementary to anyone looking to better understand drivers to successful business outcomes.

 Units